Cherubikon: The cherubikon palatinon

 Another shorter version, composed in the echos plagios devteros without any teretismoi, inserted sections with abstract syllables, was still performed during celebrations of the imperial court of Constantinople by the choir during the 14th century.
 A longer elaboration of the cherubikon palatinon attributed to "John Koukouzeles" was transcribed and printed in the chant books used by protopsaltes today.

 Papadic cherubikon cycles

 Today the common practice is to perform the cherubikon according to the echos of the week (octoechos).
 One of the earliest sources with an octoechos cycle is an Akolouthiai manuscript by Manuel Chrysaphes (GR-AOi Ms. 1120) written in 1458.
 He had composed and written down an own cycle of 8 cherubika in the papadic melos of the octoechos.

 Until the present day the protopsaltes at the Patriarchate of Constantinople are expected to contribute their own realization of the papadic cycles.
-Because the length of the cherubikon was originally adapted to the ritual procession, the transcriptions of the print editions according to the New Method distinct between three cycles.
+Because the length of the cherubikon was originally adapted to the ritual procession, the transcriptions of the print editions according to the New Method are distinct between three cycles.
 A short one for the week days (since the divine liturgy became a daily service), a longer one for Sundays, and an elaborated one for festival occasions, when a bishop or abbot joined the procession.